How Can I Lock in a Future Income Stream With an Annuity?

 Annuities Have Provided a Guarantee of Income for Centuries

 Annuities can easily be traced back to the Roman times when soldiers and their families were promised pension type annuity payments for themselves and their families.
 Annuities were primarily put on the planet for income, and this was the only use for the product until 1952 when the first variable annuity was introduced.
 Then in 1995, the first indexed annuity was offered.
 At the end of the day, annuities are primarily used as income solutions, with annuities being the only product to guarantee income regardless of how long you live.

 Two Primary Annuity Product Types

-Income Later, or Target Date Income, can be delivered by longevity annuities (aka: Deferred Income Annuities, or DIAs) and Income Riders attached to deferred annuities like variable or indexed annuities.
+Income Later, or Target Date Income, can be delivered by longevity annuities (aka Deferred Income Annuities, or DIAs) and Income Riders attached to deferred annuities like a variable or indexed annuities.

 Flexibility Is the Primary Difference

 Income Riders are more flexible than Longevity Annuities.
 This means that you can start your income stream earlier or later than initially planned with Income Riders, but the flexibility comes with an annual fee for the life of the policy.

 Longevity Annuities are more rigid from a contractual standpoint.
 They do not have any fees and the payouts can be higher than Income Riders, because of the simplicity with no moving parts.
 In addition, Longevity Annuities allow you to attach a COLA (Cost of Living Adjustment), which is an annual increase in the life of the policy.

 In every income later or target date proposal, I always show both strategies, so that a true comparison can be made.
 Neither is better than the other, and it all comes down to the specific situation and the exact goals that need to be accomplished.